Xilinx/xen/docs/misc/arm/cache-coloring.rst

 Coloring parameters
 *******************

-LLC way size (as previously discussed) and Dom0 colors can be set using the appropriate command line parameters.
+LLC way size (as previously discussed), Xen colors and Dom0 colors can be set using the appropriate command line parameters.
 See the relevant documentation in "docs/misc/xen-command-line.pandoc".

 DomUs colors can be set either in the xl configuration file (relative